FrancescoZanella/DataQualityImpact/README.md

 ###  Data Analysis on Polluted Datasets
-After introducing the outliers, we assess the performance of various regression algorithms on the ”dirty” datasets using two different metrics: performance and distance between train and test. (speed is not considered since is not relevant for the analysis we are conducting).
-We evaluate these metrics across five different regression algorithms (”LinearRegressor,” ”BayesianRidge,” ”SVMRegressor,” ”KNNRegressor,” and ”MLPRegressor”).
+After introducing the outliers, we assess the performance of various regression algorithms on the ”dirty” datasets using two different metrics: performance and distance between train and test. (speed is not considered since is not relevant for the analysis we are conducting).
+We evaluate these metrics across five different regression algorithms (”LinearRegressor,” ”BayesianRidge,” ”SVMRegressor,” ”KNNRegressor,” and ”MLPRegressor”).

 ```
 # D: DATA ANALYSIS ON POLLUTED DATASETS